Source code for tradingstrategy.candle

 [docs] @staticmethod def create_empty_qstrader() -> "GroupedCandleUniverse": """Return an empty GroupedCandleUniverse.
 TODO: Fix QSTrader to use "standard" column names. """ return GroupedCandleUniverse(df=Candle.to_qstrader_dataframe(), timestamp_column="Date", fix_wick_threshold=None)

-[docs]class TradingPairDataAvailability(TypedDict): """Trading data avaioilability description for a single pair. - Trading Strategy oracle uses sparse data format where candles with zero trades are not generated.
-This is better suited for illiquid DEX markets with few trades. - Because of sparse data format, we do not know if there is a last candle available - candle may not be available yet or there might not be trades to generate a candle - This information is always time frame (15m, 1h, 1d) specific - See :py:meth:`tradingstrategy.client.Client.fetch_trading_data_availability` """ #: Blockchain of the pair chain_id: ChainId #: Address of the pair pair_address: NonChecksummedAddress #: Internal id of the pair pair_id: PrimaryKey #: What is the last full available candle for this trading pair last_candle_at: datetime.datetime #: What is the last trade oracle has seen for this trading pair. #: #: This trade might not be rolled up to a candle yet. last_trade_at: datetime.datetime
+[docs]class TradingPairDataAvailability(TypedDict): """Trading data availability description for a single pair. - Trading Strategy oracle uses sparse data format where candles with zero trades are not generated.
+This is better suited for illiquid DEX markets with few trades. - Because of sparse data format, we do not know if there is a last candle available - candle may not be available yet or there might not be trades to generate a candle - This information is always time frame (15m, 1h, 1d) specific - See :py:meth:`tradingstrategy.client.Client.fetch_trading_data_availability` """ #: Blockchain of the pair chain_id: ChainId #: Address of the pair pair_address: NonChecksummedAddress #: Internal id of the pair pair_id: PrimaryKey #: What is the last trade oracle has seen for this trading pair. #: #: This trade might not be rolled up to a candle yet. last_trade_at: datetime.datetime #: What is the last full available candle for this trading pair last_candle_at: datetime.datetime #: What might be the last available candle for this trading pair #: #: In Uniswap v3, there might not be a candle available due to low liquidity, #: in that case we can use this timestamp to mark the data is fine up to this point. last_supposed_candle_at: datetime.datetime

 [docs]def is_candle_green(candle: pd.Series) -> bool: """Check if an OHLCV candle is green.
 A :term:`OHLCV` candle is green if close is higher than open.
 Example: .. code-block:: python candle = indexed_candles.loc[pd.Timestamp("2022-02-14")] assert not is_candle_green(candle) assert is_candle_red(candle) """ assert isinstance(candle, pd.Series), f"Got: {candle.__class__}" return candle["close"] >= candle["open"]